The Pharmakos – The Ancient Greek Scapegoat

 The Scapegoat by William Holman Hunt, 1854.

-This was an earlier version of the crucifixion of Jesus Christ; the Lamb of God, taking away the sins of the world; our scapegoat, our sin substitute.
+This was an earlier version of the Christian scapegoat in which Jesus Christ, the Lamb of God, by being crucified is taking away the sins of the world.

 William Holman Hunt - Shadow Of Death and The Scapegoat 1870 - 73.